Simply007/onyxprime.github.io/_posts/2017-02-19-Why-Am-I-Doing-This.md

 title: Why Am I Doing This!
 ---

-For years now, I've been wanting to start blogging.
-I've come up with numerous excuses as to why I'm not blogging.
+For years now, I've been wanting to build a website and start a blog.
+I've come up with numerous excuses as to why I haven't:

 - *I don't have time.*
 - *I don't even know how to write a blog.*